 Depending on the city, it could take one month or more time to get this permesso.

 How long is this permesso valid for?

-This kind of permesso is valid for 6 months, and in some cases 1 year, and can be renewed until you get a decision on your asylum application.
+This kind of permesso is valid for 6 months, and can be renewed until you get a decision on your asylum application.